leofds/ansible-essentials/README.md

   become_method: su
   become_user: nobody       # default root
   become_pass:
-  become_flags: "-i"        # load the user env
+  become_flags: "-i"        # loads the user's login shell as if the user logged in interactively.
+It loads the environment variables from the user's profile, such as /etc/profile, ~/.bash_profile, or ~/.bashrc, depending on the shell configuration.
+Ansible uses non-interactive sessions.
   become_flags: '-s /bin/sh'

   service:                   # Controls services on remote hosts.
 Ensure the httpd service is running